Combinatorial Functions#

 n

-– an integeralgorithm
+– integeralgorithm

-(default) or"coeffs"
+(default) or'coeffs'

-polynomial in one variable
+OUTPUT: polynomial in one variable

 t